Treegraph chart

 Data structure

 The data is structured as a tree, where each point represents a node.
 Each node can have its own children.
 The tree automatically has one node at the top representing the root node.
 If a point has an undefined parent, or the parent is not matching any id, the parent will be automatically set to the root node.
-There can be multiple nodes without a parent, and they will be positioned as separate trees.
+There may be multiple nodes without a parent, and they will be positioned as separate trees.

 The following is an example of how the tree is built in Highcharts: